tewarid/tewarid.github.io/_posts/2011/2011-02-05-insert-a-handwritten-signature-in-microsoft-word-2007.md

 tags: word insert signature wacom tablet
 comments: true
 ---
+# Insert a handwritten signature in Microsoft Word 2007

 I have a Wacom tablet that I use on rare occasions to insert signatures into documents.
 I just figured out how to do that in Microsoft Word 2007 and thought I'd share it.
 In the ribbon toolbar go to the Review tab and click the Start Inking button.